 Back to Freepik Calendar

-We have heard multiple times about the importance of the environment and the need to take care of issues like climate change.
+We have heard multiple times about the importance of the environment and the need to address issues like climate change.
 Did you know that there is a day devoted to this type of problem?
-It’s Earth Day, and it takes place on April 22nd each year.
-But why is it celebrated?
-What do we do on this very special date?
-We will answer those question...
+It’s called Earth Day.
+But what is Earth Day?
+When is Earth Day celebrated?
+It takes place on April 22 each year and it serves as a reminder of the importance of...
 Show more

 Total searches: